-The Corporation's Board mandate is attached as Appendix "B".
-For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 33 of the Corporation's Annual Information Form dated March 27, 2020 available on SEDAR at www.sedar.com.
-The CNCG Committee mandate is set out in Appendix "C".
+The Corporation's Board mandate is attached as Schedule "A".
+For the Audit Committee Mandate, and for further information on the Audit Committee, see the section entitled "Audit Committee Information" on page 29 of the Corporation's Annual Information Form dated March 26, 2021 available on SEDAR at www.sedar.com.